observIQ/stanza/README.md

 - Flexible
     - Supports many different input types such as file, journald, windows events, tcp / udp, and external APIs (cloudwatch, azure log analytics) as well as parsing with json and regex.
     - Easily extended by writing an "operator" or "plugin" which is just a unit of code that performs a task such as reading data from a source, parsing data, or shipping data.
+- Pre-built Plugins
+    - Over 80 Plugins have been pre-built and are ready to be configured.
 - Lightweight with low resource consumption
     - Uses next to no resource while idling.
 It does not pollute the system with tons of clutter, it exists strictly in /opt/observiq/stanza with just a few files.
-- Written in Go
+- Written in pure Go
-    - Everything is self contained into a single binary / file.
-There are no external dependency libraries that need to exist on the system, unlike dynamically linked applications (C, C++, C#, Java, Python, Ruby, NodeJS)
+    - Everything is self contained into a single binary, there are no external dependencies.
 - High Performance
     - Stanza is proven to be significantly faster than fluentd and more stable at high throughput than fluentbit.

 ## Supported Plugins

 Utilize Plugins to get up and running quickly.
+Some of our top Plugins include:
+- Kubernetes
+- NGINX
+- Apache
+- Windows Events
+- Syslog
+- MySQL
+- SQL Server
+- PostgreSQL
+- VMWare ESXI
+- Redis

-These are some of the different plugins supported by Stanza, with more being developed all the time.
+ Here are many of the Plugins supported by Stanza, with more being developed all the time.

 <p align="center"><img src="docs/images/stanza_plugins.png?raw=true"></p>